Time-Critical Adversarial Influence Blocking Maximization: Methodology

-Repeating the above process on each RR set in \(\mathcal{RR}\) yields Rescue List, contributing to the final positive seed selection.
+Repeating this process for each RR set in \(\mathcal{RR}\) yields Rescue List, forming the basis for the final positive seed selection.

 Next, correlating the Susceptibility List, RR sets, and Rescue List can form the Union Table.
-The details are described as follows: we first perform a conceptual \textit{Left‐Join} between the RR sets and the Susceptibility List by matching each RR set's head node $v$ with its corresponding $H(v)$ in Susceptibility List.
+The details are described as follows: we first perform a conceptual \textit{Left‐Join} between the RR sets and the Susceptibility List by matching each RR set's head node $v$ with its corresponding $H(v)$ in Susceptibility List $H$.
 Then, in the following conceptual \textit{Right‐Join}, we connect the nodes in the Rescue List to the candidate nodes in the RR sets.
-Thus, the Union Table is constructed.
-With this table, we can select positive seed nodes efficiently.
+This resulting Union Table allows for the efficient selection of positive seed nodes.